 A hand-picked basket of cherries from the world of most talked about books and popular posts on creative literature, reviews and interviews, movies and music, critiques and retrospectives ...

 to enjoy, ponder, wonder & relish!

-A Fullbright Fellow, seasoned journalist and editor, A K Nanda had a long career in writing and editing, working in the areas of research and analysis in economic studies, population studies, corporate management and accountancy, to name a few.
-He lives in Delhi and spends his time now among books on philosophy, spirituality and literature and answering the unending questions of his teenaged granddaughter.
+A Fulbright Fellow, seasoned journalist and editor, A K Nanda had a long career in writing and editing, working in the areas of research and analysis in economic studies, population studies, corporate management and accountancy, to name a few.
+He lives in Delhi and spends his time now reading books on philosophy, spirituality and literature and answering the unending questions of his teenaged granddaughter.

 Aabha Vatsa Midha is an ex-teacher, a blogger, a poet and an author.
 She grew up in Allahabad and Zambia imbibing diverse cultures from a young age.
 She has four poetry books to her credit, titled Harmony, Home Alone, Miracle and Desire.
 Besides this she has contributed a poem towards an anthology , I am a Woman, a tribute to the poet Kamla Das.

 She has also authored a travelogue, Bafani Baba, To Amarnath Happily .
 A die hard optimist, a quintessential student of life and believes in the power of the written word.
 She was awarded Margdarshan Award by KRDWG in 2103 for being a social activist blogger.

 A Teacher by profession and an Author by passion, Aastha loves to bring out her emotions on paper.
 A regular contributor of morselsandjuices.com, her write-ups come across as genuine, meaningful and thought provoking as they bring forth the complications lying within society.
 Her articles are simple but straight from heart.
 She is a mother of two daughters and is currently staying with her family in Mumbai, India.